-- Great security for your account online, your money and their website
+- Great security for your account online, your money and its website.

 - Cash pick up, mobile wallets and bill payments not available

-- If you want the very best exchange rate you might have to wait a while for an exchange rate match to come through
+- If you want to try and beat the exchange rate available online you might have to wait a while for an exchange rate match to come through

 How do I transfer money with CurrencyFair?

 CurrencyFair makes it simple to get an account and start sending money.
 Here’s the process.